 - Appearance of new moles on your body

-- History of skin cancer in your family
+- A history of skin cancer in your family

 - Previous diagnosis of melanoma